swapUniba/Deep_CBRS_Amar_Renaissance/README.md

  - Triples CSV / TSV in the form `(item, entity, relation)`

-For knowledge-aware architectures:

- - Triples CSV / TSV in the form `(item, entity, relation)`

 ## Usage
 Run an experiment with `experiment.py`.
 By default, config.yaml and experiments.yaml will be used for configuration.